jinchen-hu/ADT_Algo_Exercises/Java&Spring&OS/Java.md

 #### What is the difference between exception and error

 Error indicated serious problems that the program disables to handle, while exception indicates conditions that program want to catch.
-Error and runtime exception are unchecked, but for runtime exception, we can handle by modifiying the code
+Error and runtime exception are unchecked, but for the other exception, we can handle by modifiying the code